Pablo-Developer181/Pablo-Developer181/README.md

 - 👋 Hi, I’m @Pablo-Developer181
-- 👀 I’m interested in HTML and Python
+- 👀 I’m interested in HTML and Python and duckyscript
-- 🌱 I’m currently learning HTML,python
+- 🌱 I’m currently learning HTML,python, duckyscript
 - 💞️ I’m looking to collaborate on Software
-- 📫 How to reach me Gmail:paolodaino7888@gmail.com

 <!---
 Pablo-Developer181/Pablo-Developer181 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.